forrestfiller/emerging-headwinds/README.md

 ###To Do's
 - Finish wiring up react-router, which doesn't currently accept a refresh.
-- Add in a UI
+- Polish up and enhance UI
 - Handle the edge-cases with texting in task/jobs, insufficient currently.
 - Give user instructions in format to text their task/jobs to the server
 - Set up more Twilio functions(yeah!):